sahosskhan/bite-cafe-server-side/README.md

 - User can rebook his booking if the admin rejects his booking.

+## Captcha Verification
+- React Simple Captcha for captcha verification when login any user.

 ## Payment Method
 - Stripe payment method available for secure transactions.